shokoofehv/Anticipatory-Indicators-of-Human-Walking-Motion/README.md

 # Anticipatory-Indicators-of-Human-Walking-Motion

 ## Environment
 The experiment environment consists of five targets and a user.
-The y of (x,y) coordinates of each target is similar.
+Every target has the same y of (x,y) coordinates.

 ## Library
 The library of the trajectories is stored in Assets/Datasets/. it has 6 columns consisting of the ID, (x, y, z), yaw and the target of each trial at each time step.